Home prices are outrunning wage growth on Long Island

 The limit “expands the cost of housing,” Miller said.
 As the deadline to file 2018 taxes approaches in April, he said, “the closer we get to people writing checks, the more it will become tangible and then we’ll really learn what the impact is.”

 Rising mortgage rates threaten to make matters more difficult for buyers.
-Rates have inched up to an average 4.53 percent last week, mortgage giant Freddie Mac reported, from a record low of 3.31 percent in November 2012.
+Rates have inched up to an average 4.53 percent in the past week, mortgage giant Freddie Mac reported, from a record low of 3.31 percent in November 2012.

 For homeowners with a 4 percent mortgage who are thinking about buying a bigger house, a higher interest rate “makes it that much harder to move up,” said Gary Baumann, an associate broker with Douglas Elliman in Plainview and Huntington.